miyurusankalpa/miyurublog/content/blog/linux-google-brr/index.md

 draft: false
 ---

-# Speeding Up Your Network with Google BBR

 Google's BBR (Bottleneck Bandwidth and Round-trip propagation time) is a congestion control algorithm that can significantly improve network performance.
 In this post, I'll guide you through enabling BBR on your Linux system to boost network speeds.

 ## What is BBR?